bazylion/portfolio/README.md

 # My portfolio
 My Tester's Portfolio
 ## About me
 My name is Przemysław Krzyżak.
-Teamplayer, hardworker and a cat lover. [*meow*](https://imgur.com/UKv3lGv) After long and exhausting fight with depression (which of course I won.)
+Teamplayer, hardworker and positive thinker.
+After long and exhausting fight with depression (which of course I won.)
 I took care of myself and my career.
 So my decision was return to IT, which was my former love.
 I chose the path of Manual Tester, and in near future I aim at automation.
+Fresh husband, petrolhead and a cat dad. [*meow*](https://imgur.com/UKv3lGv)
 ## Tools
 - Jira, TestLink - issue tracing and project management tool for developers
 - Postman, SoapUI - testing tool for REST API